anuvgupta/simplicity/README.md

     -   <details>
         <summary><a name="create-a-project"></a><b>Create</b> a project</summary>
         <p>To create a new project, refer to the navigation menu on the left side; click on 'Projects'.
 Then, click on 'NEW PROJECT'; you will then be presented with the project-creation form.
-Give your project a unique <a href="what-is-project-id"><b>Project ID</b></a>, a name, a maybe a fun description!
+Give your project a unique <a href="#what-is-project-id"><b>Project ID</b></a>, a name, a maybe a fun description!
 Click 'CREATE PROJECT' when you're satisfied with your input.
 Congratulations, you've just created a project! 😄</p>
         </details>

     -   <details>
         <summary><a name="join-a-project"></a><b>Join</b> a project</summary>
-        <p>First, make sure that you know the specific <a href="what-is-project-id"><b>Project ID</b></a> of the project (this is your key to getting in!).
+        <p>First, make sure that you know the specific <a href="#what-is-project-id"><b>Project ID</b></a> of the project (this is your key to getting in!).
 To join a project, refer to the navigation menu on the left side of the screen; click on 'Projects'.
 Then, click on 'JOIN PROJECT'.
 You will be presented with a form that asks for a Project ID.
 Input the ID of the project you are trying to join and click 'JOIN PROJECT'.
 If successful, a green 'Success!' message will flash under the text box.
 Happy collaborating! 🙌</p>
         </details>

     -   <details>